These regulations are designed to foster the responsible and safe use of vehicles and parking lots at Carroll College.

 - We understand that not everyone who comes to campus will have a pass.
 Visitors may park in the Pay Lot from 7am to 5pm Monday-Friday.
 After hours, visitors may park in any lot except for “A” lots.
-For special circumstances, anyone who needs a visitor pass, or a one-time use pass for those who normally commute by other means may come talk to Student Life for a pass or option that will meet their needs.
+For special circumstances, anyone who needs a visitor pass, or a one-time use pass for those who normally commute by other means may come talk to Parking Office for a pass or option that will meet their needs.

 All motorized vehicles on the Carroll College campus are required to have a parking pass (this includes all vehicles, motorcycles, scooters, etc.) There are several options of parking on the Carroll campus:

-- “A” lots (Trinity, Guadalupe, St. Charles, Campus Apartment lots) – passes for these lots cost a little more that our other parking passes, but are allocated on a 1:1 ratio with the number of spaces to help accommodate our on-campus residents who want to ensure they always have a spot to park close to where they live.
-These spaces are reserved 24 HOURS A DAY, 7 DAYS A WEEK for those who hold passes in their specific A lot.
+- “A” lots – (Trinity, Guadalupe, St. Charles, Campus Apartment lots) – passes for these lots cost a little more that our other parking passes, but are allocated on a 1:1 ratio with the number of spaces to help accommodate our on-campus residents who want to ensure they always have a spot to park close to where they live.
+These spaces are reserved 24 HOURS A DAY, 7 DAYS A WEEK for their specified lot, for those who hold passes in their specific A lot.
 A permits are offered at the beginning of each academic year to residents who live on campus, and then to other students on a first-come, first-serve basis until they are sold out.

 - "B" lots – passes for B lots are for commuter students, and is not guaranteed.
 THOSE WITH “B” PARKING PERMITS MAY NOT PARK IN “A” LOTS AT ANY TIME!